 - They have used up the yearly maximum with their insurance and would have to pay out of pocket for any additional work

 - They have a large deductible with their insurance plan

 Hobson emphasized that discount plans are not insurance.
 You can’t be denied, and there is no deductible.

 Careington Dental Plan

 She listed Careington as a good example of this.
-She also mentioned that some plans include discounts on dental work, vision care and prescription costs all for one low monthly fee.
-The Careington Dental Plan comes with a free vision plan and prescription discount plan.
+She also mentioned that some plans include discounts on dental work and vision care all for one low monthly fee.
+The Careington Dental Plan comes with a free vision plan and other benefits.

 A recent Gallup-Healthways poll found that last year, 34% of the American population did not visit a dentist at all.
 Couple that with the fact that tooth decay affects between 60 to 90% of teenagers and adults, according to the World Health Organization, and discount plans become more and more attractive.

 For more information about a dental discount plan that can save you from 15% to 60% on an extensive list of dental procedures, visit 1Dental.com or call 800.372.7615.